vidprijatelj/genialis-GSEA/README.md

 Copy the repository to your preferred location.

-All files should be on the same directory ("leukemia.txt" and "pathways.txt" included).
+All files should be in the same directory ("leukemia.txt" and "pathways.txt" included).

 File "pathways.txt_clean.txt" can easily be ignored and/or deleted.